ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Batch Parameters

 An important parameter of a DAP deployment is the minimum batch size.
 If a batch includes too few reports, then the aggregate result can reveal information about individual measurements.
-Aggregators enforce the agreed-upon minimum batch size during the collection protocol, but implementations SHOULD also opt out of participating in a DAP task if the minimum batch size is too small.
+Aggregators enforce the agreed-upon minimum batch size during collection, but implementations SHOULD also opt out of participating in a DAP task if the minimum batch size is too small.
 This document does not specify how to choose an appropriate minimum batch size, but an appropriate value may be determined from the differential privacy ({{dp}})